Asset Processor Service

 # Start worker

-docker compose up -d thumbnail-worker
+docker compose up -d asset-processor

 # Scale to 3 workers

-docker compose up -d --scale thumbnail-worker=3
+docker compose up -d --scale asset-processor=3

 # View logs

-docker compose logs -f thumbnail-worker
+docker compose logs -f asset-processor

 # Check health